 Like most Canadian snowbirds, Doug and his wife recognize the need to plan for medical care or emergencies while visiting the United States.
 Doug’s approach will likely sound familiar to other visiting snowbirds: “We purchase travel insurance before leaving, visit urgent care if needed, or get on a plane and get home if necessary.”

 Travel medical insurance is an important consideration when Canadians plan an extended visit to the United States.
 Though it certainly helps to have a physical examination and fill prescriptions before leaving Canada, travelers should be prepared for illnesses or accidents that may come up during the visit.
 Travel medical insurance will help protect visiting snowbirds from the high costs of an uninsured emergency or urgent care visit.

-As they will be wintering in another country, Canadian snowbirds must also consider currency exchange rates.
+Because they'll be wintering in another country, Canadian snowbirds must also consider currency exchange rates.
 It’s best to plan ahead when exchanging currency.
 By watching the rates as they change, Canadians can purchase U.S. Dollars to their advantage.
-Though there are additional considerations, many Canadian snowbirds enjoy wintering in the United States each year.

 The Canadian Snowbird Association (CSA) is a not-for-profit organization that offers a wealth of information to educate and support Canadian travelers.
 Members can also enroll in the Snowbird Currency Exchange Program, join the CSA Auto Club, or find information about recommended travel medical insurance.

-Through organizations like the Canadian Snowbird Association, information found online, and the help of fellow travelers, Canadian snowbirds can learn how to accomplish their dreams of wintering in a warm climate.
-With a little planning, it is easy for snowbirds to divide their time between two homes, even if those homes happen to be in different countries.
+Through organizations like the Canadian Snowbird Association, reliable online sources, and the help of fellow travelers, Canadian snowbirds can accomplish their dreams of wintering in a warmer climate.
+With a little planning, it's easy for snowbirds to divide their time between two homes, even if those homes happen to be in different countries.